chimericdream/worldofpannotia.com/src/_universal_items/psionic-restraints.md

   marketPriceSpecial: "Varies.
 See text."
   weight: "1 lb."
   description: |
-    Each of the various psionic restraints is an iron cuff that cunningly locks around the wrist (DC 27 _open lock_ check).
+    Each of the various psionic restraints is an iron cuff that cunningly locks around the wrist (DC 27 {% skill_link open-lock %} check).
 The cuff limits the total number of power points a psionic creature wearing it can use in 1 round (regardless of the creature's total power point reserve), or completely damps the ability to use psionics.
 All types of psionic restraints prevent the free manifesting of powers.

     |---
     | Restraint Type | Allowed Power Points/Round | Market Price